isomerpages/moh-bioethics/publications/press-releases/_posts/2024-04-16-post-Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.md

 incorporated into the final report to inform the recommendations.
 The advisory report will guide academics, researchers, healthcare professionals, CECs, and IRBs on the ethical use of Big Data and AI in human biomedical research.
-The completed Big Data and AI advisory report will be published on BAC’s website at <a href="http://www.bioethics-singapore.gov.sg" rel="noopener noreferrer nofollow" target="_blank">www.bioethics-singapore.gov.sg</a> and the public can access this report from the website in July 2024.</p>
+The completed Big Data and AI advisory report will be published on <a href="https://www.bioethics-singapore.gov.sg" rel="noopener noreferrer nofollow" target="_blank">BAC website</a> and the public can access this report from the website in July 2024.</p>
 <p>---</p>
 <p><strong><u>ANNEX A</u></strong>